usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 # Setting up SSO

-- Get the needed metadata in XML from the SSO provider
+- Get the needed metadata url from the SSO provider

 - Create a private S3 bucket
 See more details about S3 in [cloud.gov docs](https://cloud.gov/docs/services/s3/)